 Should the owner prove they had no prior knowledge of their dog’s propensities, the owner is only liable for the plaintiff’s actual damages.
 However, should the owner possess prior knowledge, they are responsible for all damages incurred by the plaintiff.
 A Birmingham attorney could help prove the owner knew of their dog’s propensity to bite.

-Damages for a Dog Bite Injury
+What Damages Can a Claimant Receive for a Dog Bite Injury?

 Dog bite injuries can result in severe and potentially disfiguring injuries to the plaintiff.
 Common injuries caused by dog bites include: